yoshida-lab/XenonPy/docs/source/installation.rst

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

-We provided the `official docker images`_ on `Docker hub <https://hub.docker.com>`_.
+We provide the `official docker images`_ via the `Docker hub <https://hub.docker.com>`_.

-After you installed the docker on your machine, use XenonPy with jupyterlab is just a one line command.
-Follow the `official documents <https://docs.docker.com/install/>`_ to insstall docker CE on your machine.
+If you don't have installed Docker yet, Follow the `official install tutorial <https://docs.docker.com/install/>`_ to install docker CE on your machine.
+Once your docker installation is done, use the following command to boot up XenonPy with jupyterlab_.

 .. code-block:: bash

     $ docker run --rm -it -v $HOME/.xenonpy:/root/.xenonpy -v <path/to/your/work_space>:/root -p 8888:8888 yoshidalab/xenonpy

+Then open http://localhost:8888 from your favourite browser.

 Install in development mode
 ===========================